SQream/sqream_docs/reference/sql/sql_syntax/literals.rst

 A string literal is quoted with single quotes (``'``) or dollars (``$$``)

 .. tip:: To use a single quote in a string, repeat the single quote twice.
-See example below
+See examples below.

 Examples